-NORMANSTON PARK TOILETS
+Normanston Park Toilets.

 These toilets are in the same block as Jesters and the old changing rooms and possibly reflect the past use rather than current needs.
 They are poorly laid out and designed, run- down and need attention.

-Gents Toilet

-The gents’ toilet is accessed via a lobby at the rear of the café close to the driveway to the car park.
+Gents Toilet - The gents’ toilet is accessed via a lobby at the rear of the café close to the driveway to the car park.
 The lobby has two doors, one that is locked which connects with the old changing rooms and the other which goes into the gents’ toilet itself.
 This has the standard terracotta floor tiles and plasticised wall boards.
 There is a ceramic urinal and a single cubicle with porcelain toilet bowl, black plastic seat and high-level cistern.
 There is a single porcelain hand basin.

-Ladies/handicapped/baby changing toilet

-As it says in the title this is a one size fits all toilet consisting of a single cubicle/room with low level toilet with blue seat, low level basin, pull down baby changing unit and mobility bars.
+Ladies/handicapped/baby changing toilet - As it says in the title this is a one size fits all toilet consisting of a single cubicle/room with low level toilet with blue seat, low level basin, pull down baby changing unit and mobility bars.
 There is plentiful graffiti which would not be suitable for minors which is written and scratched on the plasticised wall boards.

-Overview

-Normanston Park does seem to cater for men rather than anyone else, maybe this reflects its original usage and the loss of the old pavilion.
+Overview - Normanston Park does seem to cater for men rather than anyone else, maybe this reflects its original usage and the loss of the old pavilion.
 The changing room block is designed with four changing rooms around a central communal shower and toilet area with open showers and urinals.
 The old changing rooms, which we gather are still used despite them having no water, are also men only.
 This is a site that needs a radical re-think and overhaul as most of the public facilities on site could be described as not fit for purpose.

 The main building originally contained caretaker/head grounds-keepers accommodation before it was converted to a café.
 The conservatory of the café is pretty much at the end of its life, Waveney had an agreement with the tenant to share costs for replacing it once it reached that position.
 The old changing rooms that occupy a large proportion of the ground floor are run down and used by Norse to store the football equipment and by the away teams as dressing rooms although they have no running water.
 The whole of this building seems to have been adapted and added to with no long-term thought.

-The existing changing rooms were designed to hold 24 players per room as was the team size at the time.
+The existing external block of changing rooms were designed to hold 24 players per room as that was the team size at the time.
 They would have been compact back then but teams are now about 18-19 strong.
 The shared shower and toilet facilities for these 100 users consist of 4 open showers, 2 toilets and four urinals including one at a low height for a child.

 The referees changing space is even worse and consists of a room which is probably 5’ x 8’ including a single toilet cubical, an open shower in the corner of the changing room and a single row of old benches.

-We have been assured (although not by WDC) that the insurance money for the old pavilion was ringfenced although it was significantly reduced by the cost of clearing the remains of the pavilion.
+We have been assured (although not by WDC) that the insurance money for the old pavilion was ring-fenced although it was significantly reduced by the cost of clearing the remains of the pavilion.
 This is being researched.